lostdir/movie_dashboard_with_airflow_etl/README.md

 # Trending Movies Dashboard with Airflow ETL

 ## Project Overview
 This project is a real-time trending movies dashboard that uses a fully automated **ETL (Extract, Transform, Load)** pipeline.
 The pipeline fetches trending movie data from the **TMDB API**, processes it, and stores it in a **PostgreSQL** database.
 The dashboard, built using **Streamlit**, provides a real-time interface for users to view updated details such as genres, ratings, and descriptions of trending movies.
-The data is refreshed daily by an Airflow pipeline running in a Dockerized environment.
+The data is refreshed daily by an Airflow pipeline running in a Dockerized environment.Users can filter movies based on genres, release year, and minimum ratings, enhancing the overall browsing experience.

 ![etlflow](https://github.com/user-attachments/assets/3cec7aa3-3f6f-45ea-907c-ec39174cc597)